To recycle, or not to recycle – that is the question!

 2. Small plastic lids

-These are too small for the sorting machines, so put into your general waste bin.
+These are too small for the sorting machines, so either take them back with their eligible 10c containers to your nearest Containers for Change refund point, or put into your general waste bin.

 3. Nappies